 - What can I do?
 How can I make sure people are safe?

 As the Development Manager at LTLC, the largest homeless shelter north of Boston, these are the questions I start to hear this time of year.
-I receive a lot of phone calls from people in the community who genuinely care and want to know how they can make a difference.
+I receive a lot of emails and phone calls from people in the community who genuinely care and want to know how they can make a difference.
 It will be an even more difficult time for the homeless population this year because of COVID-19.

 Facts about LTLC’s Winter Emergency Bed Program

 How is WEBP funded?
-WEBP is funded by donations.
-While LTLC is lucky enough to receive government and grant funds for many programs, this life saving program is payed for primarily by people in the Greater Lowell Area and friends of LTLC.
+WEBP is mostly funded by grants and donations.
+While LTLC is fortunate and thankful to receive government support for many programs, this life saving and unique program is primarily funded by people in the Greater Lowell Area and friends of LTLC.

 How many people sleep there during a winter?
-Last year over 500 individual people escaped the cold by coming to LTLC’s WEBP.
-But on an average night about 50 people stay.
-During a storm that number can be as high as 90.
+Last year over 400 homeless individuals escaped the cold by coming to LTLC’s WEBP.
+But on an average night about 65 people seek shelter.
+During a storm that number can be as high as 100.